kent-rasmussen/azt/docs/FLEX_COLLABORATION.md

 Unfortunately, people seem to come to this question with different assumptions in mind, so I'll try to lay those out below:

 ## Assumption #1: I need [FLEx] for my work
-Some people seem to think that a particular computer particular tool is needed for their work, without having actually engaged in the question of what their work requires.
+Some people seem to think that a particular computer particular tool is needed for their work, without having engaged in the question of what their work requires.
 I've heard this kind of thing said about [FLEx], MS Office, Adobe, and other tools.

 But I like to think of computer tools _like any other tool_, in that their usefulness depends on their usefulness in helping me **perform some task**.
 It is not the _tool_ that should determine what _work_ I should do, but the other way around.